 - Sync contacts from Mailchimp once a day

 You get authentication, data mapping, basic error handling, and a test suite.
-No webhooks, no two-way sync, no complicated edge cases.
+No webhooks, no two-way sync, no edge cases.

 Typical: $5,000 to $10,000